doziemOkemini/cinema-tickets-javascript/README.md

 ﻿# cinema-tickets-javascript ((383503: Software Engineer); Application ID: 13000983)

 Clone this repo
-cd into cinema-tickets-javascript run npm i
+In cinema-tickets-javascript: run npm install

 to run the tests run npm test
+(Simple Tests can be run with Node runtime)